Shri Laxmi Narayan Mandir

 Shri Laxmi Narayan Mandir is a Hindu temple located in Karachi, Pakistan.
-According to the Pakistan Hindu Council, the temple was constructed around 200 years ago and is an important worshiping site for the Hindus of the local community.
-The Mandir is one of the oldest operating temples and the only one situated at the banks of a creek in Karachi.
+It is a 200 year old and is an important worshiping site for the Hindus of the local community.

+The Mandir is one of the oldest operating temples and the only one situated at the banks of Chinna Creek waters in Karachi.

 Location

 Narayan Mandir is located under the Native Jetty Bridge, a landmark in Karachi, in the Sindh province of Pakistan.
 The temple overlooks the Arabian Sea which is an important place for many Hindu rituals.